-Besides the topic specific lessons, the subscription also gives you access to a series of lessons from successful photographers across the board of styles and genres.
+Besides the topic-specific lessons, the subscription also gives you access to a series of lessons from successful photographers across the board of styles and genres.

-12. Jerad Hill: Start Shooting Manual (Free)
+13. Jerad Hill: Start Shooting Manual (Free)

-Other classes are available if you sign up for the entire site, including lessons on Photoshop, Black and White photography, and even other things important to a photographic business such as using WordPress, blogs, and social media.
+Other classes are available if you sign up for the entire site, including lessons on Photoshop, Black and White Photography.

 If you are running your photographic business, the information in some of the other course modules could be well worth the cost of the site subscription.

-13. Learning Lightroom Video Course Series (Free)
+14. Learning Lightroom Video Course Series (Free)

-Separated into 50 episodes of 15 to 20 minute each, this is one of the most comprehensive tutorials on Lightroom I have seen.
+Separated into 50 episodes of 15 to 20 minutes each, this is one of the most comprehensive tutorials on Lightroom I have seen.
 Free on YouTube!

 A photographer doesn’t need to watch all 50 videos.
 Start with the first 5 or so for a good overview and then pick and choose topics important to your own work.

 Watching all of them would take about 16 hours or so, so it wouldn’t be difficult to complete them all.
 If you only watched one a day, you see them all in less than two months.

-14. Shaw Academy Photography Course (Free)
+15. Shaw Academy Photography Course (Free)

 Webinar style is how this class operates.
-Free trial or a modest priced subscription gives you a choice of beginner or advanced lessons.
+A free trial or a modestly priced subscription gives you a choice of beginner or advanced lessons.

 You can also check out my post on some great online photography courses with certificates that go along way to getting gigs or a photography job!

-15. Springboard: Computational Photography (Free)
+16. Springboard: Computational Photography (Free)

 The goal of this course is to introduce you to the basics of how computation has impacted photography.
-It begins with a conceptualization of photography as drawing with light and the capturing of light to form images and videos.
+It begins with a conceptualization of photography as drawing with light and capturing light to form images and videos.

-This course is interdisciplinary and draws upon concepts and principles from computer vision, computer graphics, image processing, mathematics and optics.
+This course is interdisciplinary and draws upon concepts and principles from computer vision, computer graphics, image processing, mathematics, and optics.
 Sounds interesting, doesn’t it?

-16. Art Of Photography Course (Free)
+17. Art Of Photography Course (Free)

-About four hours worth of video and then 9 different quizzes gets you through this free course that has a slant more towards the artfulness of photography as opposed to the crafts.
+About four hours worth of video and then 9 different quizzes gets you through this free course.
+Interestingly, it has a slant more towards the artfulness of photography as opposed to the crafts.

-17. Cambridge In Colour Photography Courses (Free)
+18. Cambridge In Colour Photography Courses (Free)

-Rounding out our top 17 list, this online course is a full treatise of photography and everything involved in the art and craft.
+Rounding out our top 17 list, this online course is a full treatise on photography and everything involved in the art and craft.
 This website has some of the best graphs and photographs illustrating the lessons that I have seen.

 A photographer, whether beginner or advanced, can happily spend hours perusing the information contained.
 It covers something about everything and is very easy to understand as well.